TampereTC/TestContainer-hackathon/README.md

 ![ELK with logspout](https://github.com/TampereTC/TestContainer-hackathon/blob/master/elk-log-message-flow.png)

-**ELK Hackathon setup**
+**ELK syslog colletor setup**

+Logspout:

-- logspout collects syslogs from all containers and forward them to logstash configured in docker-compose yml.
+1. logspout collects syslogs from all running containers and forward them to logstash, configured in docker-compose yml.

 `logspout:
   ....
   command: syslog://logstash:5000
   ....`

+Logstash:

+2. logstash input is configured to listening port 5000 for tcp/udp with syslog profile.

+3. Messages are filtered before forwared them to elasticsearch database

+4. Output is configured to elasticsearch port 9200

+Configured in

+`~/hackstack/logstash/pipeline/logstash.conf`

+Elasticsearch:

+5. Elasticsearch rest API handling handling http messaging in port 9200 for inbound data
+6. Port 9300 is serving rest API for Kipana

 ### EFK example